Connecting clustering and the cosmic web:Observational constraints on secondary halo bias: Observational constraints on secondary bias

 \subsection{Dependence on galaxy colour}

 We begin our analysis by examining the secondary bias produced by galaxy colour ($g-r$), an intrinsic property known to correlate with star formation history and halo assembly.
 Previous observational works have mostly focused on the more directly measurable dependence of clustering on colour at fixed stellar mass (e.g., \citealt{LawSmith2017}).
-However, \citealt{Wang2008} reported a significant dependence of group clustering on central galaxy colour at fixed group mass, with groups hosting red centrals clustering more strongly, particularly for less massive haloes.
+However, \cite{Wang2008} reported a significant dependence of group clustering on central galaxy colour at fixed group mass, with groups hosting red centrals clustering more strongly, particularly for less massive haloes.
 Results at fixed halo mass are well established in hydrodynamical simulations and are consistent with these observational trends (e.g., \citealt{MonteroDorta2020B}).

 Figure~\ref{fig:SB_color} presents the relative bias for groups split by the colour of their central galaxy, using two selections at fixed halo mass: the 15\% reddest and bluest centrals (saturated colours) and the 50\% reddest and bluest centrals (lighter colours).
+Throughout this figure and the remainder of our analysis, uncertainties are estimated using the jackknife resampling technique, dividing the sample into 50 subsamples for the calculation of correlation functions and error propagation for $b_{relative}$ calculations.
 We find that groups with redder centrals exhibit systematically stronger clustering than those with bluer centrals.
 The amplitude of this effect is largest at low halo masses, reaching $b_{\rm relative} \sim 1.2$ for the 15\% reddest centrals and $b_{\rm relative} \sim 0.8$ for the bluest ones, which is consistent with expectations.
 While the signal is strongest for the extreme 15\% colour selection, it is also noisier due to the smaller sample size.
 The 50\% split reduces the amplitude slightly, as expected, but provides a significantly cleaner measurement.
 This secondary bias is most pronounced below $\log_{10}(M_{\rm group}/h^{-1}M_{\rm \odot}) \sim 13.5$ and diminishes at higher masses, a trend consistent with both observational results and simulations \citep{Wang2008, MonteroDorta2020B}.
 Furthermore, the amplitude and mass dependence of the signal agree remarkably well with the simulation results from Fig. 5 of \citet{MonteroDorta2020B}, showing very similar bias values across the relevant mass range.
+Despite inherent mass-assignment uncertainties, which could systematically shift or add noise to the signal, the clear trend we recover remains physically meaningful and consistent with simulations.